Novruz1997/dab_project_udemy/note.md

 8.  databricks auth describe --profile TEST
 9. databricks bundle validate
 10. `databricks bundle summary` = just summary not validation
 11. adding new profile / new target - Install Databricks Extension to VSCOde.
-Shift + CTRL + P then type Databricks open databricks configuration file and then add your targets. (it stores that configuration file in our file system. /Users/novaguliyev/.databrickscfg)  ex:
+Shift + CTRL + P then type "Open Databricks Configuration File" and then add your targets. (it stores that configuration file in our file system. /Users/novaguliyev/.databrickscfg)  ex:
 [DEFAULT]
 host  = https://adb-3307511481276917.17.azuredatabricks.net/
 token = [REDACTED]